sniperliu/blog.lambdaliu.com/resources/templates/md/posts/2016-03-21-ansible-docker-digitalocean-final.md

 rsync provide us a very easy way to publish the contents, but not good enough.
 I manage my blogs with git, and it need several commands to commit/push the changes and then rsync.

 I did some search and find git hooks.
-It is so cool to push your change to remote repository (like github etc.) and do a automated publish at the some time.
+It is so cool to do a automited publish when you commit your changes.

 ## Reference